 COVID-19 - Changes to the I Grade Application Process

 The I-Grade process is designed to support students who find themselves in an immediate crisis and, where relevant, takes actions to avert recurrence.
-Our normal Academic Regulations require that a student has either engaged with, and has the support from, our professional services (Counselling, Medical, or Chaplaincy) or has submitted adequate third-party evidence to those professional services for consideration.
+Our normal Academic Regulations require that a student has either engaged with, and has the support from, our professional services (Counselling, Medical, or Chaplaincy) or has submitted adequate certifiable third-party evidence to those professional services for consideration.

-Applications for Annual Repeats I-Grades
+Applications for Spring Semester I-Grades

 I-Grade application forms are available on the student portal.
 Please click here.